Behind the scenes.

 Lexia "Lex" Snowe is a writer of thrillers for the page and for screen.
 Her stories tend to combine police/espionage with noir (think: corruption not necessarily confined to the wrong side of the law.)
 A number of her upcoming projects also feature aviation, the study of aeronautical engineering being one of her leading interests.
 Foremost among her influences are: Richard Stark (aka.
 Donald E. Westlake), Ed McBain, Lionel Davidson, and Tom Clancy.
 (And, yes, those are all dudes.
 So that's... awkward.)

 Born in 1980, Lex is a graduate of Oxford University (a proud #Magdalenite) and London Film School.
-She presently splits time between Paris and Los Angeles, the latter city being where most of her fiction takes place.

 Lex Snowe hanging with cars in Hollywood.